Fantomas42/django-blog-zinnia/docs/how-to/extending_entry_model.rst

 Updating the admin interface
 ============================

-Now we should update the :class:`Entry`'s admin class to reflect our changes and use the new fields.
+Now we should create a new :class:`~zinnia.admin.entry.EntryAdmin` admin class to reflect our changes and use the new fields.

-To do that we will write a new admin class inherited from :class:`~zinnia.admin.entry.EntryAdmin` and use the admin site register/unregister mechanism for using our new class.
+To do that we will write a new admin class inherited from :class:`~zinnia.admin.entry.EntryAdmin` and register it within the admin site.

 In the file :file:`zinnia_gallery/admin.py` we can write these code lines for adding the gallery field: ::